The parish of Bickenhill lies across the A45 Birmingham to Coventry road.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Bickenhill, however recent, by completing a memory sheet attached right.
+Let us know your memories of Bickenhill, however recent, by completing a memory sheet attached below.